This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Ganglion cyst removal is surgery to remove a small fluid-filled sac that usually occurs in the hand, wrist, foot, or ankle.
-In some cases, it can occur in other parts of the body.

 HOW TO PREPARE:

 - Arrange for someone to drive you home.

 - Ask your surgeon if you need to stop using aspirin or any other medicine before your surgery.

 - Bring your medicine bottles or a list of your medicines when you see your surgeon.
 Tell him or her if you are allergic to any medicine.
 Tell your surgeon if you use any herbs, food supplements, or over-the-counter medicine.

 - You may need imaging tests such as an x-ray, ultrasound, or MRI to check the size and location of the ganglion cyst.

 You may be told not to eat or drink after midnight.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives healthcare providers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.